-Your responsibility will be to receive the audience and check identity cards/documents as well as register our delegates, authors and artists separately.
-There are three separate spaces allocated for registration of audiences, authors and delegates.
-You’ll be the ‘face’ of the Festival, making first contact with our audiences and speakers as they make their way to the venue so if you’re calm under pressure and can keep a smile on your face, this is the job for you!
+Your responsibility will be to receive the audience and check identity cards/documents as well as register our Friends of the Festival, authors, press and artists separately.
+You’ll be the ‘face’ of the Festival, making first contact with our audiences and speakers as they make their way to the venue so if you’re tech savvy, quick to learn, calm under pressure and can keep a smile on your face, this is the job for you!

 Volunteers working at the Information Desk will be required to literally know-it-all.
 But without the attitude of a know-it-all!
 You’ll need to know the venues and schedule like the back of your hand and keep up to date with any programme changes.
-Volunteers will also be responsible for welcoming audiences as they enter Diggi Place so we like to see friendly faces always willing to help out.
 You will also manage the sale of brochures as well as the lost and found.

-Your main responsibilities will be to make sure your assigned venue is ready prior to every session and help your Venue Manager with managing the crowds and any other task that may arise.
-There are a total of 7 sub-venues, all with simultaneous sessions taking place.
-As with most other roles, you’ll need to be quick on your feet, patient and courteous.
-The perks are a front seat to watching some of the world’s greatest writers and thinkers, though remember to keep one eye out on the audience and venue.
+Your main responsibilities will be to make sure your assigned venue is ready prior to every session and help your Venue Managers with managing the crowds and any other task that may arise.
+As with most other roles, you’ll need to be quick on your feet, patient and courteous, crowd management is going to be one of the key tasks allocated to you as a venue volunteer.
+While you may have a front row seat to watching some of the world’s greatest writers and thinkers, you will have to prioritise and ensure your venue functions smoothly.

 Volunteers in this department will receive the author(s) and ensure they are prepared and at the venue for their session.
-You will be based in the Authors’ Lounge, offering warmth and hospitality and ensuring the age-old Indian adage ‘Atithee Devo Bhava’ (‘the guest is God) by making sure our authors are comfortable and relaxed.
-You will also be responsible for maintaining the atmosphere of the Lounge.
+You will be based in the Authors’ Lounge, offering warmth and hospitality and ensuring the age-old Indian adage ‘Atithi Devo Bhava’ (‘the guest is God’) by making sure our authors are comfortable and relaxed.

 Each venue has a dedicated book signing area where speakers will arrive following their session to sign books for their legions of fans.
 It will be your job to make sure the area is ready and equipped with everything required.
 You will also need to make sure orderly queues are formed and that the signings proceed calmly.